 A person who has a visa cancelled under section 501 may be able to apply to the Administrative Appeals Tribunal (AAT) for merits review of the decision, or they may only be able to challenge the legality of the decision by judicial review in court.

-However if the Minister ‘personally’ makes a cancellation decision under section 501, as opposed to a delegate, there is no right of review before the AAT (s500(1)(b)).
+However, if the Minister “personally” makes the cancellation decision under section 501, rather than through a delegate, there is no right of review before the AAT (s500(1)(b)).

-There are time limits applying to applications for review of a decision and when seeking judicial review.
-If your visa has been cancelled, it is important to engage an experienced migration lawyer as soon as possible.
+There are strict time limits regarding applications for review of a decision and when seeking judicial review.
+If your visa has been cancelled, engage an experienced migration lawyer as soon as possible to ensure you meet the necessary deadlines and explore all available options.

 Administrative appeals tribunal